Aequivinius/python-ontogene/README.md

 The pipeline is currently developed up to stage 3, that is, entity recognition.
 Besides the development of the following stages, the following things need doing:

 * general
-	* test with bigger data sets
+	* test with bigger data sets (use files in pmid folder)
 	* might be a good idea to write a sample control with hypothetical string to show how to use the pipeline

 * text import